ComPlat/chemotion_saurus/docs/eln/docker-installation.md

 Further, this changed the config file structure a bit.
 While in previous versions, the ELN configuration was stored in `./shared/config` and the container configuration was stored in `./config`, there is only one folder now: `./shared`.
 We hope this change makes it more intuitive for users.

+On the inside, we managed to reduce the size of our images by more than 50% by being more selective when it comes to installed packages: using multistage builds to build the big dependencies makes sure that no build artifacts are unnecessarily present in the final image.
+To ensure consistency we added a dependency scanner that makes sure that all dependencies are still satisfied and no libraries are missing.

 ## Preparation
 To setup the Chemotion ELN using Docker, Docker and Docker-Compose have to be installed on the host machine.
 Please refer to your distributions documentation on how this can be achieved.
 For Ubuntu-based machines, this can be found [here](https://docs.docker.com/engine/install/ubuntu/).